Gallinas Creek Tours

 Santa Venetia Marsh Open Space Preserve is a great place to walk around a salt water marsh environment.
 Once common throughout the Bay Area, much of this fragile ecosystem has disappeared through the years as development pressures have increased.

-This wetland is situated in a habitat migration corridor and hosts a variety of shore birds, including the endangered California clapper rail (Rallus longirostris obsoletus).
+This wetland is situated in a habitat migration corridor and hosts a variety of shore birds, including the endangered California Ridgeway’s Rail (formerly Clapper Rail) (Rallus longirostris obsoletus).

 For the Birds

 If you visit the marshes of the Gallinas Valley Watershed you will see many other birds.
 Typically you’ll see: